cl20813/A.I._Machine_Learning_Projects/imc/readme.md

 # Implied Volatility

+In real markets, we observe the option price (e.g., the voucher price).
+We don’t observe volatility directly.
+So we invert the Black-Scholes formula to find the volatility (σ or "sigma") that makes the model price match the market price.
+This is called implied volatility.

 Grid search for the range between (0.0001, 5.0) Compute Black-Scholes price using the value above.
 Compare Black-Scholes model price to the market price (option price) until two prices are close enough.